cloudmelon/Cloud-Native-Playbook/01 - Pods and deployments.md

 # Playbook Part 1 : Pods and deployments

 **Kubelet** is like a captain of your ship, it registers the node, and create pod in worker node and monitors nodes and pods on a timely basis.

 ## Play 1 : Pod Design - Multi-container Pods

+In general, it is good to have a one-to-one relationship between container and pod.

 ### Basics